Advanced Differential Equations: Asymptotics & Perturbations: Lecture 15: Dominant Balance, Distinguishing Limits and Matched Asymptotic Expansions

 \section{Lecture 15: Dominant Balance, Distinguishing Limits and Matched Asymptotic Expansions}

 Our goal now is to broaden our understanding of boundary layer theory.
 In particular, where does the boundary layer appear?
 And what is its asymptotic width?
 Both these issues were assumed to have been known in the last example.
+In general, the concept of balancing the dominant terms in physical systems is important for understanding the underlying physics of a system~\cite{callaham2021learning}.
 In what follows, we determine a principled way to determine both of these important issues.
 We consider the singularly perturbed boundary value problem

 on the domain $x\in[0,1]$ and with the boundary conditions $u(0)=A$ and $u(1)$=B. We will further assume $b(x)\neq 0$ on the interval $x\in[0,1]$.
 As before, we will separate the problem solution into three portions (i) the outer solution, (ii) the inner solution, and (iii) the matching region.\\